pmbot-io/pmbot-docs/src/data/docs/30-plugins/10-custom-plugin.md

 Package manager adapters are the bridge between Pmbot and package managers like Npm, Go, Maven, etc. We are constantly adding new adapters but encourage the community to come forward with new adapters.
 We will be happy to add your package manager adapters to our documentation.

-A package manager adapter is a plugin which has a type `PACKAGE_MANAGER_ADAPTER` and provides a `core` which satisfies the following interface:
+A package manager adapter is a plugin which has a type `pm` and provides a `core` which satisfies the following interface:

 <div class="code-group" data-props='{ "lineNumbers": ["true"] }'>